habibi9/hello-world/README.md

 All criticism from the Dalaos is welcomed!

-The webpage will make a GET request to the flask server at the push of a button and display the fetched data via jQuery.
+The webpage will make a POST request to the flask server at the push of a button and display the fetched data via jQuery.